gvwilson/thirdbit/src/fiction/makers-return/index.md

 she added.

 "Now, now," the bot purred.
-Violet shivered at the sudden change in its tone.
+Violet shivered at the sudden change in its tone, which was somehow even creepier than its snigger.
 "No need to be nasty.
 That's *my* job.
 Ah ha ha ha."